 - a.
 First offense: PCD will be confiscated and returned at the end of the school day (provided there are no concerns with the contents of the items). - b.
-Second and Third offense: PCD will be confiscated and returned at the end of the school day (provided there are no concerns with the contents of the items) and the student will serve a 1- hour Lunch Detention in the Lecture Hall on the day of the infraction or the following day. - c.
+Second and Third offense: PCD will be confiscated and returned at the end of the school day (provided there are no concerns with the contents of the items) and the student will serve a 1- hour Lunch Detention on the day of the infraction or on an assigned day chosen by administration. - c.
 Fourth and Fifth offense: PCD will be confiscated and returned only to the parent/guardian after the student serves a 1 or 2 hour after school detention on the day of the infraction (provided there are no concerns with the contents of the items).

 d.
-Additional or repeated offense(s):
+Subsequent offense(s):